edwardohazo/wagox_ssg/README.md

 <!-- TDOD:  -->
-- Put coontent on bse.js and data.js files and add placeholders on ejs files []
 - Complete README.md with creating files docs []
+- Put content on base.js and data.js files and add placeholders on ejs files []